yujitach/MenuMeters/README.md

 my fork of MenuMeters for El Capitan

 # Usage:
 If you just want to use it, please go to http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/ and download the binary there.
+Note: as written there, you might need to log out and log in (or maybe to reboot) once to enable the new version.

 # Background: